Is WooCommerce not sending emails from your store?

 If your orders show the status of Processing, then both you and the customer should have received an email.
 If that’s not happening, it’s likely the emails are being treated as spam.

-This is 1 of the most common reasons for WooCommerce not sending email.
+This is 1 of the most common reasons for WooCommerce not sending email to customers.
 Let’s set up WP Mail SMTP now to fix the problem.